junxit/us-congress-bills-112/bill.md

   - **(2)** by inserting before paragraph (2), as so redesignated, the following new paragraph:
     > - **(1)** “cyber-physical systems” means physical or engineered systems whose networking and information technology functions and physical elements are deeply integrated and are actively connected to the physical world through sensors, actuators, or other means to perform monitoring and control functions;

+  - **(3)** in paragraph (3), as so redesignated, by striking “high-performance computing” and inserting “networking and information technology”;
-  - **(3)** in paragraph (4), as so redesignated—
+  - **(4)** in paragraph (4), as so redesignated—
     - **(A)** by striking “high-performance computing” and inserting “networking and information technology”; and
     - **(B)** by striking “supercomputer” and inserting “high-end computing”;
-  - **(4)** in paragraph (6), as so redesignated, by striking “network referred to as” and all that follows through the semicolon and inserting “network, including advanced computer networks of Federal agencies and departments;”; and
+  - **(5)** in paragraph (6), as so redesignated, by striking “network referred to as” and all that follows through the semicolon and inserting “network, including advanced computer networks of Federal agencies and departments;”; and
-  - **(5)** in paragraph (7), as so redesignated, by striking “National High-Performance Computing Program” and inserting “networking and information technology research and development program”.
+  - **(6)** in paragraph (7), as so redesignated, by striking “National High-Performance Computing Program” and inserting “networking and information technology research and development program”.

 ## § 3.
 Large-scale research in areas of national importance